-A fixed policy requiring a separation of the roles of Chairman and CEO is also unnecessary because of Chevron's strong corporate governance practices, including: a strong independent Lead Director function, annual election of all Directors, a majority vote requirement in uncontested elections of Directors, annual election of the Chairman by the Board, an overwhelming majority of independent Directors, proxy access, regular executive sessions for independent Directors, independent Director access to senior management, and publicly available Corporate Governance Guidelines.
+A fixed policy requiring a separation of the roles of Chairman and CEO is also unnecessary because of Chevron's many other strong corporate governance practices, including: annual election of all Directors, a majority vote requirement in uncontested elections of Directors, an overwhelming majority of independent Directors, proxy access, independent Director access to senior management, and publicly available Corporate Governance Guidelines.
+The independent oversight of Chevron's Board leadership is further supported by Chevron's regular Board refreshment, multidimensional diversity among its Directors, and regular rotation of Committee chairpersons and of the Lead Director, all of which ensure that new perspectives are brought to the selection of Chevron's Chairman and to other critical Board decisions.

 This proposal erroneously implies that there is a positive correlation between long-term Company performance and separating the roles of Chairman and CEO.
 Most reputable studies that have examined this question have failed to find any such correlation.
+Most recently, the July 2017 study CEO/Chairman Structure & Company Performance, by Simpson Thacher & Bartlett LLP and Rivel Research